WhiteBear-Fx/REClistMaker/readme.md

 #### `from_presamp` Command (alias `fp`)

-**Purpose**: Convert an existing `presamp.ini` configuration file into the program's TOML syllable dictionary format for easier editing or regenerating recording lists.
+**Purpose**: Converts an existing `presamp.ini` configuration file into the program's TOML syllable dictionary format, making it easier to edit or regenerate the recording table.

 - **`-i, --input`** (required)
   Path to the input `presamp.ini` file.

 - **`-o, --output`** (optional)
-  Path for the output TOML file (excluding filename).
+  Path for the output TOML file (without filename).
 If not specified, a file with the same name but a `.toml` extension is generated in the same directory as the input file.

 ---

 #### `to_presamp` Command (alias `tp`)

-**Purpose**: Convert the program's TOML syllable dictionary file into a `presamp.ini` configuration file for compatibility with existing UTAU toolchains (e.g., `autocvvc.exe`).
+**Purpose**: Converts the program's TOML syllable dictionary file into a `presamp.ini` configuration file, allowing compatibility with existing UTAU tools (such as `autocvvc.exe`).

 - **`-i, --input`** (required)
   Path to the input TOML syllable dictionary file.

 - **`-o, --output`** (optional)
-  Path for the output `presamp.ini` file (excluding filename).
+  Path for the output `presamp.ini` file (without filename).
 If not specified, `presamp.ini` is generated in the same directory as the input file.